-- The committee will solicit and select volunteers from across the district, engage in training, and serve as peer coaches to other employees in accord with the recommended approach/model. - By the end of the school year, the committee will evaluate the effectiveness of the program to date, and gather feedback from participants.
-Warranted adjustments to the program will be made.
+The committee will solicit and select volunteers from across the district, engage in training, and serve as peer coaches to other employees in accord with the recommended approach/model.

 - The committee will evaluate the effectiveness of the program to date, and gather feedback from participants.
-Warranted adjustments to the program will be made. - The adjusted and refined Teachers Supporting Teachers peer coaching program will be finalized in writing and implemented across the District.
+Warranted adjustments to the program will be made. - The adjusted and refined Teachers Supporting Teachers program will be finalized in writing and implemented across the District. - The Educator Effectiveness Plan Committee will meet to review the peer coaching program and consider whether or not it should be incorporated into the Educator Effectiveness Plan and, if so, in what way.

-The Educator Effectiveness Plan Committee will meet to review the peer coaching program and consider whether or not it should be incorporated into the Educator Effectiveness Plan and, if so, in what way.
+Continue to encourage staff to collaborate with each other, providing a lot of output regarding what teachers are doing in their classrooms that they are proud of, to get more teachers working together - using Teachers Supporting Teachers time.

-- Continue to encourage staff to collaborate with each other, providing a lot of output regarding what teachers are doing in their classrooms that they are proud of, to get more teachers working together - using Teachers Supporting Teachers time. - Also take advantage of Google Classroom linking classrooms together to help promote the program. - Add a calendar where staff can add interesting things they are doing in their classrooms.
+- Also take advantage of Google Classroom linking classrooms together to help promote the program. - Add a calendar where staff can add interesting things they are doing in their classrooms.